You can find guidance on the Higher Education licence terms and what this means in practice on the CLA’s website.

 In brief, for any module you can copy up to:

-• One whole report of a single case from a volume of judicial proceedings
+One complete case report from a published report of judicial proceedings

 The item you copy from must be owned by Birmingham Newman University, not a personal copy, and it has to be covered by the Licence.
 You can check permissions on the CLA website.